-BlockPy is part of a growing movement within Computer Science Education to promote “Data Sci- ence” as a compelling context for students within any discipline or career path.
+BlockPy is part of a growing movement within computer science education to promote “Data Sci- ence” as an authentic context appealing to the usefulness of students in any discipline or career path.
 The argument is that every job and major, from the sciences to the humanities to the arts, can benefit from the ability to solve problems from a data-oriented computational perspective.
 Data Science is authentic because 1) the data is from au- thoritative sources, 2) there is a real-world community of practice for data science, and 3) students can more readily see how the material connects to their long- term career goals.
+There are several prior data science curricula.
+Anderson et al. suggested a curriculum built around real-world projects and data sources [31].
+Goldweber et al. [7] developed an entire framework for evaluating and designing projects with this theme.
+The BRIDGES project [32] has a similar goal to the CORGIS project, but is targeted at upper- level Data Structures and Algorithms courses, and has a stronger emphasis on data visualization and exploration.

-BlockPy is built around a Data Science context, and provides tools for students to rapidly begin working with real-world datasets relevant to their personal and work interests.
-Note that BlockPy, as a learning environment, does not provide a sense of authenticity – instead, it facilitates a context that does.
+BlockPy facilitates a Data Science context, and provides tools for students to rapidly begin working with real-world datasets relevant to their personal and work interests.
+Note that BlockPy, as a programming environment, does not provide a sense of authenticity – instead, it facilitates a context that does.
 The comput- ing curriculum and pedagogical decisions surround- ing BlockPy are heavily influenced by this context.
 Lessons are built around collection-based iteration, for instance, as opposed to conditional iteration, which more naturally connects to working with collections of real-world data.
 Tools are also provided by the environment for conveniently visualizing and manip- ulating data.
 BlockPy is designed as an active learning environment, with an emphasis on students interact- ing and receiving feedback.
 This means that BlockPy is designed to require minimal amounts of instruction and presentation of material.
 At the same time, a major theme of BlockPy is scaffolding—pedagogical and technological support that enables the learner to accomplish tasks they normally would be unable to achieve.
 As the learner becomes more capable, the scaffolding fades away.

 The authors have had prior success in using a Data Science context through the CORGIS project, which makes it easier to introduce real-world datasets into an introductory computing curriculum in order to motivate students.
 This project has been deployed in a college-level Computational Thinking course, with great effect on student motivation [29], [30].
-This paper does not evaluate the data science context, instead focusing on the scaffolds developed for the environ- ment.
-However, as previously stated, many other re- search initiatives have also promoted Data Science in introductory computing.
-Anderson et al. suggested a curriculum built around real-world projects and data sources [31].
-Goldweber et al. [7] developed an entire framework for evaluating and designing projects with this theme.
-The BRIDGES project [32] has a similar goal to the CORGIS project, but is targeted at upper- level Data Structures and Algorithms courses, and has a stronger emphasis on data visualization and exploration.
+This paper does not further evaluate the data science context, but focuses instead on the scaffolds developed for the environment.

 BlockPy ’S MAJOR FEATURES